josenunes-econ/josenunes-econ.github.io/index.md

 <details markdown="1">
 <summary>Abstract</summary>

 This study examines whether stricter school-level ICT regulation can reduce socioeconomic disparities in Mathematics performance.
-Using PISA 2022 data from 81,850 students across ten developed economies, we estimate a series of Weighted Least Squares models incorporating socioeconomic, behavioural, demographic, institutional, and country-level controls.
+Using OECD PISA 2022 data from 81,850 students across ten developed economies, we estimate a series of Weighted Least Squares models incorporating socioeconomic, behavioural, demographic, institutional, and country-level controls.
 The results indicate that stronger ICT regulation is positively associated with Mathematics scores and has an additional positive association for students from disadvantaged socioeconomic backgrounds, suggesting that school-level digital policies may contribute to reducing achievement gaps.

 My contribution: responsible for the results and R code (including all graphs).
 Grade: 19/20
 </details>